Operation Popeye (Brazil): The foreseen conflict

 Muricy needed to dislodge Cunha Melo and reach the lowlands.
 He assessed he was equal or slightly superior in forces, having 5 infantry battalions and 1 police battalion against a maximum of 4 loyalists, and his personnel was more willing to fight.
 However, he still could not carry out "a real clash in the open field".
 To overcome Cunha Melo he would need a surprise action.
 Tactically, it would take advantage of the loyalists not having had time to gain a foothold.
 Politically, the possibility that some of them did not want to fight in defense of the government that they did not approve of.
 Both required haste.
-Colonel Ferraro, commander of the 11th RI, would take his regiment, reinforced, and the group of howitzers, would go out in front of the detachment in an approach manouver, change the column formation for an open maneuver and, even in disarray, attack the 2nd RI, having time as a priority.
+Colonel Ferraro, commander of the 11th RI, would take his regiment, reinforced, and the group of howitzers, would go out in front of the detachment in an approach maneuver, change the column formation for an open maneuver and, even in disarray, attack the 2nd RI, having time as a priority.
 The attack mission was set at noon.
 (Note: "At 12:15 pm a new GT/11 (11th RI and 1st/4th RO 105) was formed with the mission of occupying the Areal region".
 Gomes 1983.)